The Democratic Party’s Dark Roots of Slavery and the KKK

 How to Confirm that While the Democrats Used to Be the Party of the Solid South Conservatives, that is No Longer True Today

 The KKK and slavery both have their roots in the Democratic party.
-However, the southern bloc conservatives (“the solid south”) have favored the Republican party since 1964.
-Thus, today the faction who once supported the KKK and slavery now support the Republican Party.
-Given this, the old “the Democrats were the party of the KKK and slavery” talking point, while true, is often used out of context.
+However, the southern bloc conservatives (“the solid south”) have increasingly favored the Republican party over time.
+Thus, today the faction who once supported the KKK and slavery now mostly supports the Republican Party.
+Given this, the old “the Democrats were the party of the KKK and slavery” talking point, while true, is often used in misleading ways.

 Why It Doesn’t Make Sense to Equate Modern Democrats With the Old Southern Democrats

-That truism led to the southern conservatives of the solid south and “small government” liberals like Thomas Jefferson, Andrew Jackson, and Martin Van Buren allying in the same party for most of U.S. history.
+That truism led to the southern conservatives of the solid south like John C. Calhoun and “small government” liberals like Thomas Jefferson, Andrew Jackson, and Martin Van Buren allying in the same party for most of U.S. history.

 One simple way to confirm this is to look at the factions of Lincoln’s time.
 There were four.
 They were: